zogzog/cubicweb/doc/book/en/annexes/faq.rst

                 except NoSelectableObject:
                     continue

-Don't forget the 'from __future__ import with_statement' at the module top-level if you're using python 2.5.

 This will yield additional WARNINGs, like this::

     2009-01-09 16:43:52 - (cubicweb.selectors) WARNING: selector one_line_rset returned 0 for <class 'cubicweb.web.views.basecomponents.WFHistoryVComponent'>